-Emily Wurramura, Kate Miller-Heidke, Mama Kin (Danielle Caruana), Megan Washington, Missy Higgins, and Naomi Crellin join the Tasmanian Symphony Orchestra to shed gentle light on the settling hours in our new album, "Nightlight".
+Emily Wurramara, Kate Miller-Heidke, Mama Kin, Megan Washington, Missy Higgins, and Naomi Crellin, join the Tasmanian Symphony Orchestra to shed gentle light on the settling hours in Nightlight, proudly presented by the Hush Foundation.

 What is Hush Music?